cockroachdb/docs/v22.1/changefeed-sinks.md

 `project name`     | The [Google Cloud Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) name.
 `region`           | (Required) The single region to which all output will be sent.
 `topic_name`       | (Optional) The topic name to which messages will be sent.
 See the following section on [Topic Naming](#topic-naming) for detail on how topics are created.
 `AUTH`             | The authentication parameter can define either `specified` (default) or `implicit` authentication.
-Passing your [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) credentials with the URI or implicitly in your environment respectively.
-[Use Cloud Storage for Bulk Operations](use-cloud-storage-for-bulk-operations.html#authentication) provides more detail on authentication to cloud storage sinks.
+To use `specified` authentication, pass your [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) credentials with the URI.
+To use `implicit` authentication, configure these credentials via an environment variable.
+See [Use Cloud Storage for Bulk Operations](use-cloud-storage-for-bulk-operations.html#authentication) for examples of each of these.
-`CREDENTIALS`      | Include with `AUTH=specified`.
-The base64-encoded credentials of your Google [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) credentials.
+`CREDENTIALS`      | (Required with `AUTH=specified`) The base64-encoded credentials of your Google [Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) credentials.

 When using Pub/Sub as your downstream sink, consider the following:

 - It only supports `JSON` message format.
 - Your Google Service Account must have the [Pub/Sub Editor](https://cloud.google.com/iam/docs/understanding-roles#pub-sub-roles) role assigned at the [project level](https://cloud.google.com/resource-manager/docs/access-control-proj#using_predefined_roles).
 - You must specify the `region` parameter in the URI to maintain [ordering guarantees](use-changefeeds.html#ordering-guarantees).
-There is not an option for unordered messages, see [Known Limitations](change-data-capture-overview.html#known-limitations) for more information.
+Unordered messages are not supported, see [Known Limitations](change-data-capture-overview.html#known-limitations) for more information.
 - Changefeeds connecting to a Pub/Sub sink do not support the `topic_prefix` option.

-### Topic naming
+### Pub/Sub topic naming

 When running a `CREATE CHANGEFEED` statement to Pub/Sub, it will try to create a topic automatically.
 When you do not specify the topic in the URI with the [`topic_name`](create-changefeed.html#topic-name-param) parameter, the changefeed will use the table name to create the topic name.
 If the topic already exists in your Pub/Sub sink, the changefeed will write to it.
-You can also use the [`full_table_name` option](create-changefeed.html#full-table-option) to create a topic using the fully qualified table name.
+You can also use the [`full_table_name`](create-changefeed.html#full-table-option) option to create a topic using the fully qualified table name.

 You can manually create a topic in your Pub/Sub sink before starting the changefeed.
 See the [Creating a changefeed to Google Cloud Pub/Sub](changefeed-examples.html#create-a-changefeed-connected-to-a-google-cloud-pub-sub-sink) example for more detail.
+To understand restrictions on user-specified topic names, see Google's documentation on [Guidelines to name a topic or subscription](https://cloud.google.com/pubsub/docs/admin#resource_names).

 For a list of compatible parameters and options, see [Parameters](create-changefeed.html#parameters) on the `CREATE CHANGEFEED` page.